 - Although some stock image websites offer RF images for free, it's still wiser and safer to buy RF and RM licensed images.

-- Make sure to buy or download images only from reputable stock photography agencies like our Stock Photo Secrets Shop, Photocase, Shutterstock, iStock, Adobe Stock and Depositphotos.
+- Make sure to buy or download images only from reputable stock photography agencies like our Stock Photo Secrets Shop, Photocase, Shutterstock, iStock, and Adobe Stock.
 Check out more Stock Photo Secrets trusted stock agencies list and enjoy special offers for our readers.

 - Always read and carefully adhere to the license guidelines for image use.

 - Create proper attributions, especially if you're using the image for editorial use.
 Depending on your license, attributions aren’t legally required but it’s good practice.
 If unsure how to make proper attributions, use Creative Commons TASL (Title, Author, Source, License) approach.